 Scott nodded.
 “Thanks.
 I just needed to know.”
 He pursed his dry lips.

 Susie chuckled.
-“Sorry pal you were the only one in months, like many months.”
-She got up and brushed invisible dirt off her skirt.
+“Sorry, pal you were the only one in months, like many months.”
+She got up and brushed the invisible dirt off her skirt.
 “Don’t go looking for sympathy from me.
 You’re the idiot that didn’t wrap it.
 Her problem is half yours now buddy.”
 Susie slipped her knockoff designer jacket over her slender shoulders.
 “If you see her don’t tell her we spoke.”

 She sighed hard and turned.
 “What?”